The indie-friendly, privacy-respecting ad network

 1. Add your app

-Add your App Store listing or website so everyone knows what you are promoting or monetizing.
+Add your App Store listing or website so the network knows what you are promoting, monetizing, or both.

 2. Make your ad and buy a share of next week

-Pick how much of the network you want, save a card once, and let the same setup roll forward unless you change it.
+Pick how much of next week you want, save a card once, and let the setup roll forward until you change it.

 3. Publishers serve one labeled slot

-Add the SDK, show the labeled slot, and keep the experience lightweight and easy on users.
+Add the SDK, show the labeled slot, and keep the experience easy on users.

 4. The week closes and everyone settles up

-Payouts, credits, and next week's price all come from the closed week using visible rules.
+Payouts, credits, and next week's price come from the closed week using visible rules.

 See the weekly math

 Guild Ads has one weekly network price.
-These sample apps let you model how advertiser share and publisher reach move money through the system.
+Use the sample apps below to see how advertiser share and publisher reach move money through the system.

 App A